-Supplements parking brake by locking the transmission.
-Engine can be started in this range.
-Never use PARK while vehicle is in motion.
+This gear supplements the parking brake by locking the transmission.
+The engine can be started in this range.
+Never use PARK while the vehicle is in motion.
 Apply the parking brake when leaving the vehicle in this range.
-Always apply the parking brake first, then place the shift lever in PARK position.
+Always apply the parking brake first, then place the shift lever into the PARK position.